amin-raz/amin-raz/README.md

 I'm currently focused on building experience with modern technologies in my personal projects.

-💬 Ask me about anything Safe AI (I researched this in my internship for a ML startup)
+💬 Ask me about anything AI (I did deep research in my internship for a ML startup)

 📫 How to reach me: LinkedIn